Donatussss/pico_w_projects/battery_charge_control/README.md

 #### Challenges faced
 This is not really a challenge but I would desire to send date through to the Pico W to turn on or off the sockets whilst using the async server but I'm having challenges sending data to the Pico W whilst using the async server.

+##### Things to note when cloning
+The following will have to be edited when cloning this project
+- Country code
+- SSID and Password credentials for your wifi or hotspot
+- IP address(es) of device(s)